code-423n4/2023-10-nextgen/README.md

 ## NextGen Smart Contracts architecture

 The NextGen smart contract architecture is as follows:
-1. Core: The Core is the contract where the ERC721 tokens are minted and includes all the core functions of the ERC721 standard as well as additional setter & getter functions.
+1. Core: Core is the contract where the ERC721 tokens are minted and includes all the core functions of the ERC721 standard as well as additional setter & getter functions.
 The Core holds the data of a collection such as name, artist's name, library, script as well as the total supply of a collection.
 The Core contract integrates with the other contracts to provide flexible, adjustable, and scalable functionality.
-2. Minter: The Minter contract is used to mint an ERC721 token for a collection on the Core contract based on certain requirements that are set prior the minting process.
-The Minter contract holds all the information regards to an upcoming drop such as starting/ending times of various phases, Merkle roots, sales model, funds and the primary and secondary addresses of artists.
+2. Minter: The Minter contract is used to mint an ERC721 token for a collection on the Core contract based on certain requirements that are set prior to the minting process.
+The Minter contract holds all the information regarding an upcoming drop such as starting/ending times of various phases, Merkle roots, sales model, funds, and the primary and secondary addresses of artists.
-3. Admin: The Admin contract is responsible for adding or removing global or function-based admins who are allow to call certain functions in both the Core and Minter contracts.
+3. Admin: The Admin contract is responsible for adding or removing global or function-based admins who are allowed to call certain functions in both the Core and Minter contracts.
 4. Randomizer: The Randomizer contract is responsible for generating a random hash for each token during the minting process.
-Once the hash is generated is being sent to the Core contract that stores it in order to be used to generate the generative art token.
-NextGen currently considers 3 different Randomizer contracts that can be used for generating the tokenHash.
+Once the hash is generated is sent to the Core contract that stores it to be used to generate the generative art token.
+NextGen currently considers 3 different Randomizer contracts that can be used for generating the tokenHash.\
-  a) A Randomizer contract that uses the Chainlink VRF.
+  a) A Randomizer contract that uses the Chainlink VRF.\
-  b) A Randomizer contract that uses ARRNG. c ) Custom-made implementation Randomizer contract
+  b) A Randomizer contract that uses ARRNG.\
+  c) Custom-made implementation Randomizer contract\

 ## Links